tensor4all/JuliaDesign/futureplan.md

 ## Possible options

 1. Implement our own tensor network structure, and use `ITensors.ITensor` as an internal data structure.
+But, we do not use `ITensorMPS.jl` as an internal data structure.
-2. Implement our own indexing structure, `ITensor`-like structure, and tensor network structure using only `NDTensors.jl`.
+2. Implement our own indexing structure compatible with `ITensors.jl`.
 3. Switch to hybrid indexing structure

 From top to bottom, the options are less ITensor-dependent.